History of Ghana: Since 1966

 Leaders of the 1966 military coup justified their takeover by charging that the CPP administration was abusive and corrupt, that Nkrumah's involvement in African politics was overly aggressive, and that the nation lacked democratic practices.
 They claimed that the military coup of 1966 was a nationalist one because it liberated the nation from Nkrumah's dictatorship.
 All symbols and organizations linked to Nkrumah and he quickly vanished, such as the Young Pioneers.
 Despite the vast political changes that were brought about by the overthrow of Kwame Nkrumah, many problems remained, including ethnic and regional divisions, the country's economic burdens, and mixed emotions about a resurgence of an overly strong central authority.
 A considerable portion of the population had become convinced that effective, honest government was incompatible with competitive political parties.
 Many Ghanaians remained committed to nonpolitical leadership for the nation, even in the form of military rule.
 The problems of the Busia administration, the country's first elected government after Nkrumah's fall, illustrated the problems Ghana would continue to face.
 It has been argued that the coup was supported by the U.S. Central Intelligence Agency;

 The National Liberation Council (NLC), composed of four army officers and four police officers, assumed executive power.
 It appointed a cabinet of civil servants and promised to restore democratic government as quickly as possible.
 These moves culminated in the appointment of a representative assembly to draft a constitution for the Second Republic of Ghana.
 Political parties were allowed to operate beginning in late 1968.
 In Ghana's 1969 elections, the first competitive nationwide political contest since 1956, the major contenders were the Progress Party (PP), headed by Kofi Abrefa Busia, and the National Alliance of Liberals (NAL), led by Komla A. Gbedemah.
-The PP found much of its support among the old opponents of Nkrumah's CPP – the educated middle class and traditionalists of the Ashanti Region and the North.
-The NAL was seen as the successor of the CPP's right wing.
-Overall, the PP gained 59 per cent of the popular vote and 74 per cent of the seats in the National Assembly.
+The PP gained 59 per cent of the popular vote and 74 per cent of the seats in the National Assembly.

 Gbedemah, who was soon barred from taking his National Assembly seat by a Supreme Court decision, retired from politics, leaving the NAL without a strong leader.
 In October 1970, the NAL absorbed the members of three other minor parties in the assembly to form the Justice Party (JP) under the leadership of Joseph Appiah.
 Their combined strength constituted what amounted to a southern bloc with a solid constituency among most of the Ewe and the peoples of the coastal cities.

 PP leader Busia became prime minister in September 1970.
 After a brief period under an interim three-member presidential commission, the electoral college chose as president Chief Justice Edward Akufo-Addo, one of the leading nationalist politicians of the UGCC era and one of the judges dismissed by Nkrumah in 1964.